pangpang20/gaussdb-python/docs/api/pq.rst

 .. module:: gaussdb.pq

-GaussDB is built around the libpq_, the PostgreSQL client library, which performs most of the network communications and returns query results in C structures.
+GaussDB is built around the libpq_, the GaussDB client library, which performs most of the network communications and returns query results in C structures.